5 hidden features of Windows 10 April 2018 Update

 I haven't tried this one out but it looks promising if you have Windows 10 S. It's something I hope gets added soon to regular ol' Windows 10: The option to set up and use your PC without ever entering a password or PIN.
 April 2018 Update and Windows 10 S will let you use the Authenticator app to set up your PC, according to Microsoft.
 And then Windows Hello will let you log in with your webcam and face.
 No passwords ever!

-I use the Authenticator app on my iPhone ($1,829.00 at Apple) regularly for logging into Microsoft apps that I've set up with two-factor authorization and love how quick and pain-free the process is.
+I use the Authenticator app on my iPhone ($999.99 at Cricket Wireless) regularly for logging into Microsoft apps that I've set up with two-factor authorization and love how quick and pain-free the process is.
 I'd love to be able to set up a new PC without needing to create and remember another password in my life.

 Read more: How to get Windows 10 April 2018 Update right now